 “There’s no place like home.”

-As you may know, the Wizard of Oz is an immensely important story to me, one that has been the vessel for many of my life’s discoveries.
+“The Wizard of Oz” is an immensely important story to me, one that has been the vessel for many of my life’s discoveries.

 I sat there and just took in the moment replaying what I heard him just say.
 He politely blessed me, bid me good-bye, and went on his way.

 After he left, my eyes swelled up with big giant tears.
 I was overcome with emotion.
 What a moment I just experienced.
 I can’t make this stuff up.
 It happens.